nacarino/timedoctor/com.nxp.timedoctor.build/readme.txt

-This directory contains files for building TimeDoctor IDE and Workbench from commandline.
+This directory contains files for building TimeDoctor IDE and Workbench from command line.

 Contents:
 ide/